Alagappan N.

-Alagappan N is an Indian cinematographer who works primarily in Malayalam Cinema.
+Alagappan N is an Indian cinematographer who works primarily in Malayalam films.
 He received graduate diploma in cinematography from the M.G.R.
 Government Film and Television Training Institute in Chennai.
-In 2013, he made his directional debut Malayalam film Pattam Pole.

 Career

-He started his career at Doordarshan Kendra, Jalandhar, Doordarshan Kendra, Thiruvananthapuram and Agartala in Tripura, India from 1980 to 1995 as a cameraman.
+He started his career at Doordarshan Kendra, Jalandhar, Doordarshan Kendra, Thiruvananthapuram and Agartala in Tripura, India.

-In 1997 he made his debut film as a Cinematographer in Sammanam (1997 film).
-Then he worked in Agnisakshi (1999 film),directed by Shyamaprasad.
-His notable works are Ore Kadal, Vasanthiyum Lakshmiyum Pinne Njaanum, Salute, Soothradharan, Nandanam (film), Thilakkam, Mizhi Randilum, Gaurisankaram, Manassinakkare, Kaazhcha, Achuvinte Amma, Chandrolsavam, Chanthupottu, Rasathanthram, Prajapathi, Photographer (film), Chotta Mumbai, Irumbukkottai Murattu Singam, Chocolate (2007 film), Thalappavu, Bumm Bumm Bole, Arike, Oru Marubhoomikkadha, Ozhimuri, Pattam Pole and Welcome to Central Jail.
+In 1997 he made his debut film as a Cinematographer in Sammanam.
+Then he worked in Agnisakshi, directed by Shyamaprasad.
+His notable works are Ore Kadal, Vasanthiyum Lakshmiyum Pinne Njaanum, Salute, Soothradharan, Nandanam, Thilakkam, Mizhi Randilum, Gaurisankaram, Manassinakkare, Kaazhcha, Achuvinte Amma, Chandrolsavam, Chanthupottu, Rasathanthram, Prajapathi, Photographer Chotta Mumbai, Irumbukkottai Murattu Singam, Chocolate, Thalappavu, Bumm Bumm Bole, Arike, Oru Marubhoomikkadha, Ozhimuri, Pattam Pole and Welcome to Central Jail.